Jascha Spivakovsky: 1920s

-In 1922 he made his first tour of Australia and sparked scenes as wild as those seen in London: entire audiences rushed the stage, stormed backstage, chased him through the stage door and surrounded his motor car.
-From The Daily Telegraph: "One of the foremost pianists of the age."
-The Daily Mail: "It is no exaggeration to apply the appellation great to Jascha Spivakovsky ...
-His technique is superb, but one becomes oblivious to the purely mechanical perfection of his art in the delightful nuances of tone and colour of his playing, and the naturalness of expression in his interpretation."
-And Table Talk: "Jascha Spivakovsky, young as he is, ranks above any of the pianists we have heard in recent years and is probably the most satisfying, all-round performer this generation has heard.
-His interpretations have soul, that greatest asset, and a glorious mellow beauty of song-like tone which is enthralling."
-He was presented with a laurel wreath by Dame Nellie Melba who declared him "one of the greatest pianists in the world" and he gave the first radio broadcast of a live concert to the Australian public.
+In 1922, he made his first tour of Australia, where entire audiences rushed the stage, stormed backstage, chased him through the stage door and surrounded his motor car.
+He was presented with a laurel wreath by Dame Nellie Melba and he gave the first radio broadcast of a live concert to the Australian public.
 His tour was much extended until he had given 75 concerts over seven months.
 At his farewell concert the audience insisted on a record 11 encores.